-Moreover, to help improve the process of developing app extensions, Shopify is introducing the Developer Console, where developers can build and test extensions in a real store environment.
-Currently, if they want to test App Bridge Admin extensions on real stores, they will need to push the extension to Shopify’s CDN.
+Moreover, to help improve the process of developing app extensions, Shopify is introducing the Developer Console, where developers can build and test extensions in an actual store environment.
+If they want to test App Bridge Admin extensions on true stores, they must push the extension to Shopify’s CDN.
 However, Developer Console can provide a faster and more realistic experience when building and testing App Bridge Admin extensions.

-To improve the process of developing app extensions, Shopify introduced the Developer Console, where developers build and test extensions in a real store environment.
+To improve the app extension development process, Shopify introduced the Developer Console, where developers build and test extensions in an actual store environment.
 (Source: Shopify Developers Platform)

-Now, any changes made to the local environment will render right away, so developers do not need to publish their app to view their modifications.
-Also, they can make sure that the extension will render properly in both desktop and mobile environments via a QR code.
-The Developer Console is now available in development stores, please visit this documentation for more details.
+Any changes to the local environment will render immediately, so developers do not need to publish their app to view their modifications.
+Also, they can ensure the extension will cause appropriately in both desktop and mobile environments via a QR code.
+The Developer Console is now available in development stores; please visit this documentation for more details.

 Learn more about managing webhook events with Google Cloud Pub/Sub here.

 Enhance App Discoverability

 The Shopify team is improving the Shopify App Store to help app partners better connect with merchants and grow their apps, which will boost app discovery.
 Using data and insights from merchants, they can identify what merchants need at what time.

 An example of the new personalized app store.
 (Source: Shopify)